3 days in Hollywood, Sun, Stars, Harry Potter & Heavy Metal

 Hollywood and Universal City are well connected by the metro.
 From the Hollywood & Vine station across from our hotel it was just 1 stop (Hollywood & Highland) before arriving at Universal.
 You take a tram nearby where you exit the metro stop to the top of the hill to enter that park which is free.

-We took some time exploring the Walk of Fame, part of which is right outside the Redbury.
-We followed the stars to the Hollywood & Highland Centre where you can see all sorts of people dressed up as characters from films waiting to get their photo taken with you – for a price.
+We took some time during our 3 days in Hollywood to explore the Walk of Fame, part of which is right outside the Redbury.
+We followed the stars to the Hollywood & Highland Centre.
+Here you can see all sorts of people dressed up as characters from films waiting to get their photo taken with you – for a price.

 It is hectic at Hollywood & Highland, it doesn’t seem to matter what time you go.
-We had a look at the hand prints outside of the Chinese Theatre before catching a film – Blair Witch, which we wouldn’t bother going to see again but it was great to watch something while in the hometown of film!
+We had a look at the hand prints outside of the Chinese Theatre before catching a film – Blair Witch.
+We wouldn’t bother going to see Blair Witch again but it was great to watch something while in the hometown of film!